dkutelov/crypto-tracker-frontend/README.md

 - firebase storage - image upload for avatar
 - react stripe checkout for payment via Stripe

+### App state

+The application creates and manages a central state for:

+- user
+- portfolio
+- error.
+  The state is hold in react context and managed by react reducer.

 ### `External API`

 - this project uses coingecko.com API for crypto currency market data